Eschatologue/CM_wiki/docs/character-creation/create-your-character.md

 When creating your character, you must adhere to three core principles that apply at all times, both during roleplaying and gameplay.

-### Team Cooperation
+#### Team Cooperation

-**Your character must consistently work with and support the rest of the party.**
+:   **Your character must consistently work with and support the rest of the party.**

-A rogue who steals from party members or sabotages plans undermines group cohesion.
+:   A rogue who steals from party members or sabotages plans undermines group cohesion.
 Instead, create a rogue who uses their skills to benefit the party, like scouting ahead, gathering intelligence, or disarming traps to ensure safe passage for the group.
 Another example is a bard who not only performs to inspire allies but also uses their charm and wit to negotiate and forge alliances that benefit the entire party.

-### Plot Engagement
+#### Plot Engagement

-**Your character must be consistently willing to engage with the campaign's plot.**
+:   **Your character must be consistently willing to engage with the campaign's plot.**

-A character who refuses to participate in the main quest or constantly separates from the group disrupts the story.
+:   A character who refuses to participate in the main quest or constantly separates from the group disrupts the story.
 Instead, design a character with personal motivations that align with the campaign's goals, such as a ranger seeking revenge on the antagonist responsible for the apocalypse or a cleric on a mission to restore order and help survivors.
 These motivations should naturally lead the character to be involved in key events and conflicts of the campaign.

-### Setting and Tone
+#### Setting and Tone

-**Your character must plausibly fit into the campaign's setting and align with the overall tone of the campaign.**
+:   **Your character must plausibly fit into the campaign's setting and align with the overall tone of the campaign.**

-This setting uses a post-apocalyptic dystopian science fantasy world, characters should blend modern and fantasy elements.
+:   This setting uses a post-apocalyptic dystopian science fantasy world, characters should blend modern and fantasy elements.
 A traditional medieval knight would be out of place.
 Instead, create a knight equipped armour combining modern technology enchanted with ancient runes.
 Similarly, a mage might use arcane spells alongside gadgets, and a ranger could be adept at surviving in both urban ruins and wild wastelands, utilizing a mix of traditional skills and contemporary tools.

 *See more at [Lore](../lore/antares/index.md)*

 ## Step-by-Step Guide

 Here are the steps to make a character; each step is explored in detail in this chapter:

-1. **Choose a Class.** Every adventurer is a member of a class.
-A class broadly describes a character's vocation, special talents, and favored tactics.
-2. **Determine Origin.** A character's origin includes two elements: **background** and **species**.
-How did the character spend the years leading up to a life of adventure?
-Who are the character's ancestors?
-You can also choose your character's languages.

 ### Step 1: Choosing a Class